-Give Them Your Undivided Attention
+#2 Give Them Your Undivided Attention

 A caller can feel when you’re in a hurry.
 Who wants to speak to someone that makes them feel like a bother?
-Your caller should never sense that they are less important than anything else going on in your world.
+Your caller should never sense that they are less important than anything else in your world.

 It’s human nature to care about ourselves and how people make us feel.
-If the caller’s next call is to your competitor and your competitor makes them feel more important, chances are your first impression might not have helped you win that business.
+If the caller’s next call is to your competitor and your competitor makes them feel more important, your first impression might not have helped you win that business.

-Give a Listening Ear
+#3 Give a Listening Ear

 Make your caller feel valued by lending them a listening ear.
 Callers want to be heard.
 They want to know that their call matters and that you can help them.
 Use your active listening skills to listen to their needs.
-By listening attentively and providing the caller your full attention, you give yourself a better opportunity in understanding the caller and their situation which, allows you to ask great questions and take great notes.
+By listening attentively and providing the caller your full attention, you give yourself a better opportunity in understanding the caller and their situation, which allows you to ask great questions and take great notes.

 Stephen R. Covey has famously said, “Most people do not listen with the intent to understand; they listen with the intent to reply.”
-Ask yourself, what the caller seems to need, what’s important to them and how you can add value to them.
+Ask yourself, what the caller seems to need, what’s important to them, and how you can add value to them.
 Don’t just wait for your turn to speak.

-Give a Human Connection
+#4 Give a Human Connection

 With the world’s shift to automation, the most powerful tool you have is the power of human connection.
 The human voice and human connection are irreplaceable.
 As Celinne Da Costa said in an interview with Thrive Global, “Human connection is the new premium.”

-What really sets a company apart is the ability to connect and empathize with their callers.
+What sets a company apart is the ability to connect and empathize with their callers.
 Put yourself in the caller’s shoes.
 How would you feel if you were going through their situation?
 What would you want to hear?
 What would make or break your experience, or simply brighten your day a little?
 You’d be surprised how much the slightest thing can change the course of someone’s day.
-The key is acknowledgement and reassurance.
+The key is acknowledgment and reassurance.
 Acknowledge your caller’s feelings and reassure your callers that you can see their point of view and that they’re in great hands.